iVariable/Backbone.actAs.Mementoable/README.md

 # API

 For API - see source in src/ folder in this repository.
-I want to believe code is self-explanatory. :)
+I want to believe code it's self-explanatory. :)